Let’s solve this case as a Team

 Drop Dead Soiree offers to liven up your team building or other professional event with a made in France, interactive, Crime Scene Investigation game.

-We bring the game to you within Los Angeles County, wherever you want it to take place, be it a restaurant, your office or another venue.
+We bring the game to you within Los Angeles County and Orange County, wherever you want it to take place, be it a restaurant, your office or another venue.
 Let us know what is better for you, in the day time or in the evening, during a meal or not, inside or outside?
 It’s your event, tailor-made for you!

 Team work, communication, time management, leadership skills, incentive… and lasting memories!